intmainreturn00/AwesomeNode/README.md

 Uncomment `#define AWESOMEDEBUG` to see tessellation highlights.
 <img src="awesome%20node/1AD38AD9-90C0-4973-B5A2-8DD9F018231A.png" width="500">

-# Motivation
-You can read about the implementation details at my [Medium Post](https://medium.com/@intmainreturn00/drawing-smooth-lines-with-cocos2dx-d057c41b8af2)

 # Future plans
 I’ve also planned to add the ability to do color and thickness gradients in the future if someone needs it.